 The country’s A-level credit rating shows that the international investor community is confident that the government has repaired the damage caused by the 2008 crisis.

 The Lithuanian government’s Ministry of Finance is responsible for setting the national budget every year.
-Deficits in the national budget create the national debt.The ultimate borrowers are the taxpayers of the county, and so their representatives in parliament have to approve the government’s budget.
+Deficits in the national budget create national debt.

-The primary dealers are market makers and they resell their allocations on the secondary market where anyone can buy those government securities.
+The primary dealers are market makers who resell their allocations on the secondary market where anyone can buy those government securities.
 The regular government bonds are listed on the Vilnius stock exchange.

 Traditionally, the government of Lithuania issued Treasury bills to fund short-term financing needs.
 However, there have not been any new issues of these bills since 2015.